erkannt/opencv-static-windows-buildenv-docker/README.md

 ## OpenCV

-Change 'ENV OPENCV_VERSION 3.3.1' in the Dockerfile to obtain your desired version.
+Change `ENV OPENCV_VERSION 3.3.1` in the Dockerfile to obtain your desired version.

-Remove the 'OPENCV_EXTRA_MODULES_PATH' line in the cmake section of the Dockerfile if you do not need opencv-contrib.
-If this is the case you can also remove the 'ADD' line with opencv-contrib to skip downloading it.
+Remove the `OPENCV_EXTRA_MODULES_PATH` line in the cmake section of the Dockerfile if you do not need opencv-contrib.
+If this is the case you can also remove the `ADD` line with opencv-contrib to skip downloading it.

 ## Acknowledgments